Husky-Quantitative-Group/hqg-backtester/README.md

 ## Developer notes & TODOs

-- Storage: per-symbol Parquet files live in `data/daily/` and are managed by `data/storage.py`.
+- Storage: Market data is stored in DuckDB at `db/market_data.db` and managed by `data/database.py`.
 - Data sources: primary IBKR (requires credentials) with a yfinance fallback for convenience.
 - Metrics: `analysis/metrics.py` includes Sharpe, Drawdown, alpha, beta, trade metrics and an informative summary that separates closed trades from open positions.
 - Runner: `hqg_strategies/.../runner.py` is the researcher-friendly entrypoint; strategies should rely on it rather than calling internals.